 At least in my small universe.

-The post "New Assignment Bank Features Are Like Elvis on the Dashboard" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2017/02/elvis-on-the-dashboard/) on February 2, 2017.
+The post "New Assignment Bank Features Are Like Elvis on the Dashboard" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (https://cogdogblog.com/2017/02/elvis-on-the-dashboard/) on February 2, 2017.